lana-20/selenium-locators/README.md

 Xpath navigates through DOM nodes to find the element.
 If the browser properly generates the DOM, then Xpath properly works.

+  __Types of Xpath__

+  1) Absolute Xpath
+  2) Relative Xpath

+__Difference between Absolute and Relative Xpath__

+1) Absolute Xpath starts from the root html node and traverses through the node tree until it identifies the desired element. ⟺ Relative Xpath directly jumps to the desired element in DOM.
+Relative Xpath does not start at the beginning/root.
+It works based on a certain attribute (id, name, etc.).
+It goes/jumps to the element whose attribute I specify, and the rest of the path is then followed.

+2) Absolute path starts with __/__. ⟺ Relative path starts with __//__.

+3) In Absolute Xpath, use only tags/nodes. ⟺ In Relative Xpath, use only attributes.